There’s no getting around it, ground coffee doesn’t last very long; in fact it is coffee at its most vulnerable.

 It is best to keep your beans (in all their complete unground, whole-bean glory) for as long as possible.. and even then you should keep those whole beans stored in a proper container.

-Coffee should remain as whole beans until just before you turn them into a cup of the good stuff.
+Coffee should remain in whole bean form until just before you turn grind them and turn it into a cup of the good stuff.

 When you take whole coffee beans and grind them the grounds starts oxidizing quickly.
 Over the course of hours freshness declines and within days ground coffee will start to taste stale.
 Ground coffee doesn’t ever really go bad unless it gets wet but it does start tasting bad compared to fresh ground coffee.